BerndFranzen/SWGOH-Guildstats/README.md

 PREREQUISITES
 =============
 - Microsoft Powershell 6.0.0 or higher (Windows, Mac, Linux)
+- PSParseHTML Powershell Module (by EvotecIT), installed automatically if not present
 - Your allycode registered and synched on swgoh.gg
 - Your allycode(s) updated in the CONFIG-Accounts.csv file